-Painful periods and and painful sex are not normal
+Painful periods and painful sex are definitely not normal!

 Endometriosis (pronounced “End-oh-meet-ree-oh-sis”) and 'un-affectionately' known as "Endo", is relatively common, with an estimated 10% of women in Australia suffering from the condition.